Wheel FAQs & Fitment Info

 Identify your 949 Racing Wheel

 Gen 5 wheels can be identified by the flat, flush center cap.
-They also have chamfered spokes (beveled edges) and ball mill (grooves in sides of spokes.
+They also have chamfered spokes (beveled edges) and ball mill (grooves in sides of spoke)

 Discontinued wheels Gen 1-4